What is the Respiratory Syncytial Virus (RSV) prevention program?

 High-risk older adult program

-Adults aged 60 years and older and who also meet specific criteria set by the Ministry of Health are eligible for the publicly funded RSV vaccine.
-Please visit the Ontario Ministry of Health for up to date eligibility criteria.
+- Adults aged 60-74 years and who also meet specific criteria set by the Ministry of Health.

-If you are aged 60 years and older and do not qualify as part of the criteria above, you can purchase the vaccine with a prescription from your primary care provider.
+Individuals aged 60 to 74 years and older and who do not qualify as part of the criteria above, can purchase the vaccine with a prescription from their primary care provider.

 Infant and high-risk children prevention program

-A preventative monoclonal antibody immunization is currently free for infants and children up to 24 months of age in Ontario who meet select criteria.
-A vaccine may also be recommended for pregnant women.
+Preventative monoclonal antibody immunization is currently free for infants and some children up to 24 months of age in who meet Ontario Ministry of Health eligibility criteria.
+A vaccine may also be recommended for pregnant individuals.
 Please speak to your health care provider to discuss the most appropriate option.
-Please visit the Ontario Ministry of Health for up to date eligibility criteria.

 Who should not get the RSV vaccine?